2025–26 Slovenian PrvaLiga

-The 2025–26 Slovenian PrvaLiga is the 35th edition of the Slovenian PrvaLiga since its establishment in 1991.
-The season began on 18 July 2025.
+The 2025–26 Slovenian PrvaLiga was the 35th edition of the Slovenian PrvaLiga since its establishment in 1991.
+The season began on 18 July 2025 and ended on 23 May 2026.

+Celje won the league for their third PrvaLiga title.
+As champions, they qualified for the second qualifying round of the 2026–27 UEFA Champions League.

+Two-time champions Domžale withdrew from the league after 18 rounds due to financial insolvency and were subsequently dissolved.

 Teams

 Olimpija Ljubljana entered the season as defending champions after winning their fourth title in the previous season.
 Nafta 1903 were relegated at the end of the previous season, and were replaced by Aluminij.